Stanley Cup Playoffs Daily: Penguins, Rangers, Oilers, Jets look to even up their series

 Philadelphia Flyers 4, Boston Bruins 1

-This was our first taste of round-robin play and I must say the obvious: the intensity just wasn't the same as qualification round games.
+This was our first taste of round-robin play and I must say the obvious: The intensity just wasn't the same as qualification-round games.
 That said, kudos to the Flyers, who looked fantastic.
-They built an early lead, then kept it; Philly led the league with a 32-0-2 in the regular season when leading by two-plus goals at any point, and kept that tradition alive.
+They built an early lead, then kept it; Philly led the league with a 32-0-2 in the regular season when leading by two-plus goals at any point, and it kept that tradition alive.
 Carter Hart (21 years, 355 days) became the youngest goaltender in franchise history to earn a postseason win.
 As for the Bruins?
-Everyone expected Boston to be a favorite this summer -- they were cruising at the time of the season's pause -- but they've now laid a dud in their exhibition, as well as their first round-robin game.
+Everyone expected Boston to be a favorite this summer -- the Bruins were cruising at the time of the season's pause -- but it laid a dud in its exhibition as well as its first round-robin game.
 The B's couldn't generate any offense, and that includes their "Perfection Line" of Patrice Bergeron, Brad Marchand and David Pastrnak, which went a combined minus-seven.

 Colorado Avalanche 2, St. Louis Blues 1